chphuynh/GeoCart/README.md

 # GeoCart
-GeoCart is an iOS app built for HackUCSC 2017
+GeoCart is an iOS app built for HackUCSC 2017 using Ionic.